The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 );

-}Same behavior: click "+" → only CounterDisplay re-renders; click "Toggle Theme" → only ThemeDisplay re-renders. useSelector selects a slice; React-Redux re-renders the component only when that selection changes.
+}Same behavior: click "+" → only CounterDisplay re-renders; click "Toggle Theme" → only ThemeDisplay re-renders.

 Redux vs Zustand

-1. Create an API slice (RTK Query):
+1. Create an API slice:

 // services/postsApi.js